siemens/ix/CONTRIBUTING.md

 - The project team will label the issue accordingly. `Workflow: Issue created`
 - A team member will try to reproduce the issue with your provided steps.
 If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps and mark the issue as `needs-repro`.
 Bugs with the `needs-repro` label will not be addressed until the steps to reproduce it have been provided.
 It is necessary to provide accessible repository.
 - If the team is able to reproduce the issue, it will be marked `type: bug` and `Workflow: Approved`, as well as possibly other labels (such as `type: enhancement`)
-- If someone of the team started to work on the issue the workflow label will be changed to `Workflow: In progress`
+- If work on the issue has begun the workflow label will be changed to `Workflow: In progress`

 ### Suggesting Enhancements